AzuraCast/radio-video-stream/README.md

 # AzuraCast Radio Video Stream

-This is an example script that can be attached to AzuraCast and will allow you to stream your radio (alongside a video loop) to an RTMP destination, such as YouTube, etc.
+This is an example script that can be attached to AzuraCast and will allow you to stream your radio (alongside a video loop) to an RTMP destination, such as YouTube, etc. while writing the currently playing song across the screen dynamically.

 ## Using This Project

 This guide assumes you have already completed a Docker installation of AzuraCast and installed it in the recommended directory (`/var/azuracast`).
 If you have installed it elsewhere, modify your directories below accordingly.

+### Update your AzuraCast Installation

+This repository depends on a feature (atomically written nowplaying.txt files associated with each station) that only exists in AzuraCast versions released after June 23, 2019.
+Make sure you are on the latest version of AzuraCast before continuing.

 ### Clone the Repository